spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/tutorials-and-howtos/how-to-use-store-timezone.md

 To use the store context timezone in Yves, you can follow these steps:

 1. Retrieve the store timezone using the `StoreTransfer`:
 Timezone is stored in the `StoreTransfer` object.
-You can retrieve the store timezone using the following code:
+You can retrieve the store timezone using the following code or something similar:

     ```php
     $storeTransfer = $this->getFactory()->getStoreClient()->getCurrentStore();
     $storeTimezone = $storeTransfer->getTimezone();
     ```
+`StoreTransfer` will contain also store context collection property `StoreTransfer.applicationContextCollection` which contains the timezone for each application in the store.

 2. Use the store timezone in your code as needed.
 For example, you can format a date using the store timezone: